-The Center is located in a central location in New Haven across the street from Yale-New Haven Hospital and adjacent to the campus of the Yale University School of Medicine.
+The Center is located in downtown New Haven across the street from Yale-New Haven Hospital and adjacent to the campus of the Yale University School of Medicine.
 The Clinical Neuroscience Research Unit and Ribicoff Research Facilities at CMHC are the location of basic and clinical neurobiological research programs that have had an enormous impact on the field.
 The Law and Psychiatry Division is led by national experts who are involved in teaching, consultation and scholarship activities within the Center and on a national level.
-The Division of Substance Abuse is one of the leading clinical and research programs in the country.
-Research on chronic mental illness and recovery is another academic center with a national reputation in the development, implementation and research of recovery-oriented services.
+The Division of Substance Abuse is one of the leading clinical and research programs in the country, and the Yale Program for Recovery and Community Health (PRCH) is another academic center with a national reputation in the development, implementation and research of recovery-oriented services.

 Structure of Fellowship Program

-Fellows are appointed to the faculty of the Department of Psychiatry in the Yale School of Medicine at the rank of Instructor.
-A yearly salary is paid at the level approved by the Department for this rank.
+Fellows who meet eligibility criteria are appointed to the faculty of the Department of Psychiatry in the Yale School of Medicine at the rank of Instructor.
+A yearly salary is paid at the level commensurate with this rank as determined by the department.
 Medical benefits, malpractice coverage, and reimbursement for licensure are included in the compensation package.
 The program will also pay travel expenses for a professional conference.
-The Yale School of Medicine will issue a certificate of completion of advanced training to individuals who successfully complete the one-year program.
+The Yale School of Medicine issues a certificate of completion of advanced training to individuals who successfully complete the one-year program.

-- The core seminar in Public Mental Health Administration takes place at CMHC on Wednesday afternoons, and all Fellows attend.
-They also join the weekly CMHC MD meeting.
-Administrative supervision with the Program Director takes place bi-weekly at CMHC, and individual supervision is also be scheduled.
+- The core seminar in Public Mental Health Administration takes place at CMHC on Wednesday afternoons.
+They also join the weekly CMHC Attending/trainee psychiatrist meeting.
+Group supervision with the Program Director takes place weekly at CMHC.

 Senior Leadership Group